-- Using a black sharpie, write the date frozen on each bag or write in a “use by” date three months from the date frozen.
+- Using a black Sharpie, write the date frozen on each bag or write in a “use by” date three months from the date frozen.

-Pro Tip: Rather than spend the extra money on the parchment paper or wax paper, I would store your tortillas in the fridge as soon as you bring them home rather than in the pantry.
+Pro Tip: Rather than spending the extra money on parchment or wax paper, I would store your tortillas in the fridge as soon as you bring them home rather than in the pantry.
 Doing so will extend the shelf-life by a week or so.
 If you’re tossing them into the fridge in their original packaging, be sure you don’t have any strong-smelling foods like garlic or onions in your fridge!

 Can You Freeze Homemade Tortillas?

 Yes, tortillas made at home can be frozen.
-In fact, freezer storage is the best way to extend the shelf-life of preservative free tortillas.
+In fact, freezer storage is the best way to extend the shelf-life of preservative-free tortillas.

 Freshly made corn and flour tortillas are delicious, soft, and devoid of preservatives found in many commercially bought tortillas.
 So, they go bad a lot faster.
 The good news is you can freeze freshly made tortillas the same way you freeze commercially made ones: in a zip-top freezer bag.

 Because fresh tortillas will be preservative-free, they will not last as long once thawed.
-You may want to place paper between each tortilla so you can defrost in small batches.
+You may want to place paper between each tortilla so you can defrost it in small batches.

-Note: You can also freeze uncooked corn tortillas so all you have to do is thaw and cook whenever you need them.
+Note: You can also freeze uncooked corn tortillas, so all you have to do is thaw and cook whenever you need them.

 How Long Do Frozen Tortillas Last In The Freezer?

-However, the quality will suffer greatly and you probably won’t want to eat them.
+However, the quality will suffer greatly, and you probably won’t want to eat them.

-For quality purposes, tortillas in their original packaging will last 1-2 months in the freezer before they being to dry out.
+For quality purposes, tortillas in their original packaging will last 1-2 months in the freezer before they begin to dry out.
 But if frozen with a double layer (original packaging and a freezer bag), they should last in the freezer for around three months or so.